-Four-Day Externships in Emotionally Focused Couples Therapy are held in XXXXXXXXXXXX and other centers throughout the USA.
+Four-Day Externships in Emotionally Focused Couples Therapy are held in our region and in other centers throughout the USA.
 Most are taught by Dr. Sue Johnson and the ICEEFT certified trainers.

 The Externship is the first level of training for learning EFT and for becoming a Certified EFT Therapist.
 The course teaches mental health professionals the basic clinical skills necessary to become competent as an EFT couples therapist.
 It includes readings, lecturers, discussions, videotape examples, and experiential skills practice.
 Two live couples sessions are scheduled for each Externship so participants have the opportunity to see the work in real time.